 Repair: I keep a few feet of duct tape and some twine for repairs in a pinch.
 They are lightweight, tiny, and you just never know.
 The duct tape can be rolled on itself and just coil a little twine around that.
 I actually used an empty dog bag roll for my tape.

-Knife/Tool: I usually cary a small multi tool and a nail clip and I have had both come in handy, particularly the pliers on my multi tool.
+Knife/Tool: I usually carry a small multi tool and a nail clip and I have had both come in handy, particularly the pliers on my multi tool.
 I have had zipper pulls come off and metal clips open up.

 Ziploc Bags: I always carry a couple sizes in case I need to protect something from unexpected rain, want something for trash, or to collect some wild berries to enjoy.